collegeman/sharepress/readme.txt

 = How do I get the pro version? =

-If you have Sharepress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).
+If you have SharePress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).

 == Changelog ==